-If the tenancy is renewed or extended, or if an option to renew is exercised by the Tenants, the tenancy renewal will be a percentage of the annual rent after the first term and every subsequent year thereafter.
-The percentage will depend on whether you agreed to a Sole Agency or a Multi Agency agreement for the original fee (see below).
+If the tenancy is renewed or extended, or if an option to renew is exercised by the Tenants, the tenancy renewal will be a percentage of the annual rent after the first term, and every subsequent year thereafter.
+The percentage will depend on whether you entered into a Sole Agency or a Multi Agency agreement for the original fee (see below).

-The above fees represent the percentage of the total rent due for the term of the renewed contract under the terms of the renewal contract entered into between the Owner and the Tenant.
+The above fees represent the percentage of the total rent due for the term of the renewed contract under the terms of the renewed contract entered into between the Owner and the Tenant.